MichalOpoka/ecfr/cfr/title-45-Public-Welfare/subtitle-B-Regulations-Relating-Public-Welfare/chapter-XXV-Corporation-National-Community-Service/part-2556-Volunteers-Service-America/subpart-G-VISTA-Leaders/section-2556.600.md

 (5) The capacity of the VISTA supervisor to support and guide the leader.

-(b) A sponsor may request, in its project application, that CNCS establish a leader position in its project.
+(b) A sponsor may request, in its project application, that AmeriCorps establish a leader position in its project.